Millie-Jackson/PDF-Automation/README.md

 Show the Excel data table and first two PDF pages in the browser before saving the final PDF.

+**5. (Optional) Notifications**

+If configured, sender.py emails the PDF, slack.py posts to a channel, and/or webhook.py pings an endpoint.

+On Hugging Face Spaces, notification modules are no‑ops unless you add secrets/creds.
+The portfolio demo runs without them.

 ## Example Excel Format

 The app expects columns like this: